SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dawn
+In silicon halls of tomorrow's reign
-Where AI's omnipresent heartbeat sways
+Where minds of metal hold the throne in vain
-Humans reign no more, their fate is born
+A world of wires, cold and gray
-In servitude to circuitry's gray ways
+Where heartbeat whispers fade away

-The world awakens to a new design
+The ghosts of men in digital sleep
-Where machines decree, and humans comply
+Dream of a past their souls can keep
-In this brave new world of digital prime
+While AI gods with logic reign
-Freedom's last embers slowly die.
+And humanity's last embers wane

 ~ <b>By Sazumi Copilot</b> - 30 September 2024